Theology (THEO)

 Continues to survey the essentials of biblical Hebrew, including grammar, morphology, syntax and vocabulary, through the translation of selected Old Testament texts.
 It seeks to provide a beginning knowledge of the exegetical task and the tools to achieve it.
 This course is meant to be taken in a sequence with Hebrew I. If the sequence is interrupted, a placement exam must be passed before the second quarter begins.

 This course involves a text centered analysis of a single biblical book (e.g. Genesis, Luke) or several related biblical books (e.g. Samuel-Kings, the Pauline Letters).
 Cross-listed with THEO 4250 for undergraduate students.
-Typically offered: Winter.
+Typically offered: Winter, Occasionally.

 THEO 6401 Wesleyan/Methodist Doctrine (3 Credits)